flooptech/dist-sdk-ios/readme.md

 Find the latest documentation at: http://www.getfloop.com/documentation

+### Version 1.9.1 - 2014-06-09
+- Beta: Added ability to track custom analytics events.
+See the trackAppEvent methods in FloopSdkManager.
+To enable this feature for your account, please contact support.
+- Fixed intermittent crash issue with parental gate for arm64 builds.

+### Version 1.9.0.1 - 2014-04-29
+- Fixed duplicate symbol issue with Reachability users

 ### Version 1.9.0 - 2014-04-17
 - New Feature: Cross-Promotion.
 A button that shows a view where you can cross-promote your apps.